Media & Reviews

 He holds the most prestigious day job of any aspiring director I’ve heard of, but judging by his funny, sad short Doubles With Slight Pepper (which took the prize for Best Canadian Short Film in Toronto), he’ll have to retire the lab coat pretty soon.
 The film, about an estranged father’s return from Toronto to his wife and son in Trinidad, is melancholy and witty, bolstered by Harnarine’s keen ear for dialogue and assured visuals.

-Read the rest of her great recap of TIFF11.
+Read the rest of Susanna’s great recap of TIFF11.

-Fun article about food & film at DIFF12!
-Megan Rodgers, Pegasus News (Dallas, USA)
+Great piece about food & film at DIFF12!
+Megan Rodgers, Pegasus News (Dallas, USA).

 Toronto Life